Ethan Lazuk

 • At the same time, we’re seeing more social content in Search, which creates brand visibility yet could also eat into web clicks.

-• However, for the time being, whether it’s Perspectives, People also view, SGE snapshots, or traditional web results, the fact that social posts and videos have a likelihood of surfacing means SEO strategists should have a seat at the table when those content strategies are made.
+• However, for the time being, whether it’s Perspectives, People also view, AI Overviews, or traditional web results, the fact that social posts and videos have a likelihood of surfacing means SEO strategists should have a seat at the table when those social content strategies are made.

 So far, we’ve focused on the growing instances of social media content appearing in Google Search, and why SEOs and social media specialists should care for their content strategies.

-But now in part 2, let’s look at some of the other ways social media and SEO overlap.
+Now in part 2, let’s look at other ways social media and SEO overlap.

-Social media profile links and content from Google Business Profiles
+1. Social media profile links and content from Google Business Profiles & Merchant Center (product listings)

 In the past, if you had a Google Business Profile (or Google My Business), your social links would get added programmatically.

-I once worked with a business where a disgruntled customer created a spoof Facebook page, and it’s what appeared on their GBP!
+I once worked with a business where a disgruntled customer created a spoof Facebook page, and it’s what appeared on that company’s GBP!

 In August 2023, GBP added the ability to manually add social links to your profile, including Facebook, Instagram, LinkedIn, Pinterest, TikTok, X (Twitter), and YouTube.